Mirandadaa/mica-gd300/lectures/w11-next-week-review.md

 # Group review schedule for next week

 For next week, we will meet in 2 groups to talk about work-in-progress.
 Make sure you show up at the designated time block and please do not switch the times with others.
+You only need to show up for your time block.

 ## Wednesday, Nov.
 15